Skip to content

 The Court has a wide remit to make decisions about health and welfare and financial issues.
 Common examples include:

-• Determining whether someone has the mental capacity to make a decision themselves
+• Determining capacity: deciding whether someone has the mental capacity to make a decision themselves

 • Appointing Deputies to make decisions for people who lack mental capacity

-• Whether to register or revoke an Enduring Power of Attorney (EPA) or Lasting Power of Attorney (LPA), for example when there has been financial abuse or mismanagement
+• Whether to register or revoke an Enduring Power of Attorney (EPA) or Lasting Power of Attorney (LPA)

 • Considering objections against the registration of an EPA or LPA

-• Deciding whether an attorney acting under an existing EPA or LPA should be removed
+• Deciding whether an attorney acting under an existing EPA or LPA should be removed, for example where there has been financial abuse or mismanagement

 How can the Court of Protection help you or someone you love?

 Many cases which go to the Court of Protection involve differing opinions about what is in the best interests of the individual concerned.
-In such cases it has not been possible for family members and Health or Social Services to reach an agreement, so the Court of Protection is asked to weigh up all the information and opinions available about what is best for the adult at risk and make a decision.
+In such cases it has not been possible for family members and Health or Social Services to reach an agreement, so the Court of Protection is asked to weigh up all the information and opinions available about what is in the best interest of the adult at risk and make a decision.

 The Court could also be asked to decide whether an Attorney is unfit to continue to act or if an EPA or LPA should be revoked and a Deputy appointed in their place.